 My fondest memories will be of the times spent outside the classroom with the students who became my best friends, some of which included coffee-shop-work-dates.

 Key Point: Friedman students are your colleagues who represent many different food and nutrition expertise.
 We all come together academically, professionally and socially.
 Better yet, some of your peers become your best friends.

 My Recommendation: The students are not just your peers.
 Make friendships.
 And then prepare for the hardship when time comes to decide what to do following graduation.
 The friendships you develop may be the ultimate factor as to whether or not you move away from Boston.

-Tufts University Friedman School of Nutrition Science and Policy Was The Best Decision I Made
+The Friedman School Was The Best Decision I Made

 My experience at Friedman is highlighted by a major theme: how the school exposed me to the greater nutrition field.
 The opportunity to learn from and network with the top nutrition professionals in academia was a rewarding experience.
 I am fortunate I received and seized the opportunity to earn my graduate degrees from Tufts.
 Working hard led to the acceptance at Tufts and working hard continued while at Tufts.

 It was the best decision I’ve made.
 And I’d do it again.